 Security requirements for Web applications are vital because they are specifying what a team (e.g. a development team) has actually to do and what not.
 Many companies are however struggling with implementing such requirements for Web-based applications, at least consisting ones on an organizational level.
-There are many reasons for that: complexity, lack of know-how, fast changing threat landscape….
+There are many reasons for that: complexity, lack of know-how, fast-changing threat landscape…

-As a result, we very often find inconsistent, outdated or completely useless requirements in companies that cannot be implemented or (even worse) that lead to insecure implementations.
-In the practice, I find that existing security requirements are very often just ignored by the development teams and replaced with own ones.
+As a result, we very often find inconsistent, outdated, or completely useless requirements in companies that cannot be implemented or (even worse) that lead to insecure implementations.
+In the practice, I find that existing security requirements are very often just ignored by the development teams and replaced with their own ones.
 This may become really problematic from a security perspective, not only since it relies on the experience of certain developers.

-In the end you will end up with a security requirement pyramid like the following:
+In the end, you will end up with a security requirement pyramid like the following:

 The more you go down the pyramid the more specific requirements become (e.g. high-level, related to Web applications, related to Java-based Web applications).
-With a standard in the middle of this pyramid like TSS-WEB, you can ensure a certain level of security but provide your developers the flexibility they need.
+With a standard in the middle of this pyramid-like TSS-WEB, you can ensure a certain level of security but provide your developers the flexibility they need.

-Document owner of the standard should be the security department that updates it at least once a year whereas the ownership of the secure coding guidelines can be transferred to the development teams – because in this scenario, security is not defined within the guidelines, they are “just” an implementation of the standard.
+Document owner of the standard should be the security department that updates it at least once a year whereas the ownership of the secure coding guidelines can be transferred to the development teams – because in this scenario, security is not defined within the guidelines, they are “just” implementation of the standard.